dbljump/api-docs-slate/source/includes/articles/companies/aliases/_create.md

 }
 ```

-Create a new company name record.
+Create a new company alias record.
 User must be an editor or admin.

-* User authentication: required
-* Authorization level: editor or admin

 ### HTTP request

-`POST /articles/companies/{company-slug}/names`
+`POST /articles/company_aliases`

 ### Success HTTP response code